piotrk75/Hello/README.md

 # Hello
-This is branch S3, now the changes will be merged into master
+This is branch S3, now the changes will be merged into master.
+Hey Hey Hey.